-Walden Ford said the film was true to her story and to the struggles and disappointment she faced as she searched for an adequate education
+Walden Ford said the film was true to her story and to the struggles and disappointment she faced as she searched for an adequate education for her son.

 “They approached me with the concept, and I thought it was a way to honor the legislative fight,” Walden Ford said.
 “This is a story that belongs to parents all over the country.”

 After Congress approved the voucher program, Walden Ford continued advocating for expanded school choice in the District through the group she founded, D.C.
 Parents for School Choice.
 She is a visiting fellow at the Heritage Foundation, a conservative public policy think tank where she has written about her fight for vouchers.
 She now lives part-time in her home state of Arkansas, where she continues fighting for school choice.

 Walden Ford said her son’s story shows how effective vouchers can be.
 He graduated from Archbishop Carroll High School in the District and served in the military.
 He works for UPS and recently purchased his first home in the Washington area.

 “Miss Virginia” is scheduled to be released Friday and will show in about a dozen theaters across the country.
 It will also be available on iTunes and video on demand.